AddPay/addpay-php/README.md

 # AddPay PHP REST Client
 This is a standard, off the shelf HTTP REST CLIENT that does AddPay authentication behind the scenes for every API call, zero maintenance is required.
-You pass the desired payload across as a simpl array, no complex object involved.
+You pass the desired payload across as a simple array, no complex object involved.

 ## Why?
  - Reliablility!
 Data parsing is consistent, the body will always be returned as a generic object class (stdClass) even in the event of a failure.